Nomi-1/M3_Study/README.md

-This is a study project
+This is a study project for "M3 Business and Social Aspects of Computing" from HTW Berlin.

-Struktur ist fast soweit, dass wir daran arbeiten können - mobile ist noch nicht ganz durch - bin aber dran!